rickey00x/eportfolio-datascience_in_python/README.md

 # eportfolio-datascience_in_python
-In my E-portfolio i will give a small introduction into data science in python.
+In my E-portfolio for my software engineering lecture i will give a small introduction into data science in python.
 Especially i will show how to use Pandas to create Dataframes from a csv and to manipulate this Dataframes to extract useful information
 ## Preperation
 ### Data